 Federal Syntech Review: The Rise of Synthetic Ammo

-Everything in the world seems to have gone synthetic, which now includes ammo.
+Everything in the world seems to have gone synthetic nowadays.
+That now includes ammunition.

-So, is this all a gimmick, or should you grab a few boxes of Federal Syntech ammunition before your next trip to the range?
+Is this all a gimmick?
+Or should you grab a few boxes of Federal Syntech ammunition before your next trip to the range?

 We're going to find out shortly.